 We will only collect sensitive personal data where absolutely necessary and with your explicit consent.
 All data collected by FoodCycle will be retained only for an appropriate length of time, defined by our legal requirements and operational needs, and will be securely archived or deleted after this time.

 Your information may be shared with us by charitable giving sites or independent event organisers, for example JustGiving or London Marathon, or by carefully selected commercial partners and only if you have specifically consented to allow your data to be shared with FoodCycle in this way.
 Depending on your settings or the privacy policies for social media and messaging services, you might give us permission to access information from those accounts or services.
-For example, if choosing to register for an activity using a ‘Sign up with Facebook’ link, Facebook may share information such as your name and email address with us
+For example, if choosing to register for an activity using a ‘Sign up with Facebook’ link, Facebook may share information such as your name and email address with us.
+By completing the form, you are giving them consent to do this.

 We may also ask you for information when you report a problem with our site.